Things to Do in Santorini: Fira, Oía, Kamari, Akrotiri…

 Some of the most obvious day trips include a trip to the Red Beach in the southern part of the island, as well as to the other inland village Emborio (in addition to Pyrgos), also featuring a Venetian castle, whitewashed houses, blue-domed churches and medieval alleys.

-You can also make a tour to explore the active volcanic island Néa Kaméni and walk to its summit, or visit Palía Kaméni where you can take a dip in the thermal water.
+You can also take a tour to explore the active volcanic island Néa Kaméni and walk to its summit, or visit Palía Kaméni, where you can take a dip in the thermal water.
 Finally, the inhabited island Therasia/Thirasía is also an option if you are looking for an authentic, local experience.

 Read next: Make a Road Trip in the Peloponnese and Exploring Ancient Corinth and the Corinth Canal